-- On the back of your modem, locate the port labeled either Ethernet or 1 or LAN1 and connect the Ethernet cable into this port.
-For reference, here is a photo of an Ethernet cable although the color of the cable can vary.
+- On the back of your modem, locate the port labelled either Ethernet or 1 or LAN1 and connect the Ethernet cable into this port.
+For reference, here is a photo of an Ethernet cable although the colour of the cable can vary.

 - Connect the other end of this cable into the Ethernet port on your computer to establish a connection.
 For reference, please see the illustration below for a highlighted (red) view of a typical Ethernet port.

 - Disconnect the black power cable from the back of the modem.

 - Reconnect the power cable into the back of the modem and allow a short period of time for the modem to come online.

 - Be sure to disable any wireless connections on your computer to ensure your only connection is sourced from this newly established Ethernet connection.

 - You may now test the connection to confirm proper operation.